Protect your home from all eventualities with our guide to home insurance in Austria, including contents, building, and liability cover.

-Whether you choose to buy or rent property in Austria, it’s a good idea to protect your belongings with home contents insurance.
-Home property insurance in Austria is compulsory at the building level, but contents insurance is optional, meaning that many people are unprotected when it comes to what’s between their walls.
+Whether you choose to buy or rent property in Austria, it’s a good idea to protect against natural disasters, accidents, faults, and burglary.
+Home building insurance is compulsory in Austria if you buy a home, whereas contents insurance is optional.

 This guide explains the ins and outs of home contents insurance in Austria, with sections including:

 - How to choose home insurance in Austria